jannik4/wesldoc/README.md

 If you want to generate documentation for you own WESL projects, you can use the `wesl_docs_compiler` and `wesl_docs_generator` crates, which are meant to be used as libraries.
 Look at the `make` crate for an example on how to use them.

+The workflow is currently still quite ad hoc, as there is not yet a standardized method for packaging WESL projects.
+As soon as this is the case, the API for creating the documentation will become more stable/straightforward.

 ## License

 Licensed under either of